 Trip Scout is an app that you can download from Google or Apple that is perfected for helping you plan your next big trip.
 Trip Scout has about 67 cities that you can gain access to and this app is continuously growing and accepting requests for destinations.
 What’s great about this app is that it does all the planning for you.
 It lists all the popular locations to visit within that city and lets you pick and choose which locations you want to visit.
 You have an option for a downloadable offline map for times when you may not have access to Wi-Fi or data.
-The App also includes audio guided walking tours.
+The App also includes audio-guided walking tours.

 Is the app free?

-No, unfortunately it does cost a small fee for the guides you would like to have.
+No, unfortunately, it does cost a small fee for the guides you would like to have.
 Prices range from $1.99 to $4.99.

 What did I like about the app?

 I love that you have everything in one place.
 I know when I start planning my itineraries, that can be a mess of several links, tips, costs, etc. which can make your head spin at first.
-It is nice to just flip through and see all the pictures and known which places you would like to see.
-You can even set a filter so that you only include places that interest you such as museums, buildings, art, transportation, etc. With the most recenty update you can now add your favorites and view only your saved places which makes this app that much better!
+It is nice to just flip through and see all the pictures and know which places you would like to see.
+You can even set a filter so that you only include places that interest you such as museums, buildings, art, transportation, etc. With the most recent update, you can now add your favorites and view only your saved places which makes this app that much better!

-What improvements would I liked to see?
+What improvements would I like to see?

 - Adding more cities listed on the app, which TripScout is working on.
 Most of the cities are high urban places, but it would be nice to see some places off the beaten path.

 - I wish there were some locations that were free to the public to test out or free to students, but I understand why there are costs.

 - Finally, I would like to see included costs for museums, estimated costs for transportation, etc., which would help with budgeting.
 Some locations include that information and some do not.